-Students of all ages and teachers from New Jersey and beyond will be engaged in a summer of learning on the Princeton campus, taking part in outreach programs on subjects ranging from entrepreneurship and plasma physics to Renaissance art and journalism.
+Students of all ages and teachers from New Jersey and beyond will be engaged in a summer of learning on the Princeton campus, taking part in outreach programs on subjects ranging from entrepreneurship and leadership to public policy and journalism.

 Princeton students, faculty and staff will lead various programs designed to help elementary, secondary and college students build their academic skills and to provide cutting-edge lessons that teachers can take back to their own classrooms.

 The programs are part of a busy summer on campus.
 Princeton's Department of Athletics sponsors dozens of sports camps; the University runs a summer day camp; and the Office of Conference and Event Services works with numerous outside organizations that use campus facilities for educational programs and other activities.

 The following list offers a look at some of the University's educational outreach programs taking place this summer.
 Deadlines for registering for this year's programs have passed, but anyone interested in participating in future programs should consult the links and contacts listed below; some programs are restricted to participants from particular schools, organizations or geographic areas.
 Reporters interested in covering any programs should contact Director of Media Relations and University Spokesperson Martin Mbugua in the Office of Communications at email@example.com or 609-258-5733.

 At the Well Young Women's Leadership Academy is geared toward building leadership, critical thinking and problem-solving skills for minority high school-aged girls entering the 10th-12th grade.
 The academy offers dynamic speakers, standardized test-taking strategies, critical reading and essay writing classes, group activities, and field trips.
 Speakers include business leaders, entrepreneurs, and Princeton University faculty and staff.
 William Massey, the Edwin S. Wilsey Professor of Operations Research and Financial Engineering, will return as a guest lecturer for the 2014 session.